robyngoodner/collect-the-cats/README.md

 A board game that requires you to collect cards in order to collect a chosen assortment of cats

 # Play instruction:
-Player will draw 1 card out of the cat-path collection.
+Player draws 1 card out of the cat-path collection.
 This card will establish the first set of cats that the player must collect.

     On each subsequent turn, player may do one of the following:
     - draw three pawprint cards